 “We need technology in every classroom and in every student and teacher’s hand, because it is the pen and paper of our time, and it is the lens through which we

 experience much of our world.” – David Warlick

-Information Technology is a tool for learning and the key for raising standards across a wide range of subjects.
-During their weekly IT lessons in one of three IT Suites, pupils use IT to communicate and handle information and present it in a variety of ways.
+Information technology is a tool for learning and the key for raising standards across a wide range of subjects.
+During their weekly lessons in one of three suites, pupils use IT to communicate and handle information and present it in a variety of ways.
 They learn to control a variety of electronic devices and develop an understanding of the use of control in everyday life.
 They use computer models to explore and test the answers to questions.
-They apply the principles and concepts of Computer Science, including abstraction, logic and algorithms and write computer programs to solve a variety of problems.
+They apply the principles and concepts of computer science, including abstraction, logic and algorithms and write computer programs to solve a variety of problems.
 IT is ever present across all subjects and the recent introduction of tablet devices has ensured access to IT whatever the subject and location.